Perennial philosophy: De perenni philosophia libri X

 The term perenni philosophia was first used by Agostino Steuco (1497–1548) who used it to title a treatise, De perenni philosophia libri X, published in 1540.
 De perenni philosophia was the most sustained attempt at philosophical synthesis and harmony.
 Steuco represents the renaissance humanist side of 16th-century Biblical scholarship and theology, although he rejected Luther and Calvin.
-De perenni philosophia, is a complex work which only contains the term philosophia perennis twice.
+De perenni philosophia is a complex work which only contains the term philosophia perennis twice.
 It states that there is "one principle of all things, of which there has always been one and the same knowledge among all peoples."
 This single knowledge (or sapientia) is the key element in his philosophy.
 In that he emphasises continuity over progress, Steuco's idea of philosophy is not one conventionally associated with the Renaissance.
 Indeed, he tends to believe that the truth is lost over time and is only preserved in the prisci theologica.
 Steuco preferred Plato to Aristotle and saw greater congruence between the former and Christianity than the latter philosopher.
 He held that philosophy works in harmony with religion and should lead to knowledge of God, and that truth flows from a single source, more ancient than the Greeks.
 Steuco was strongly influenced by Iamblichus's statement that knowledge of God is innate in all, and also gave great importance to Hermes Trismegistus.

 Influence

 Steuco's perennial philosophy was highly regarded by some scholars for the two centuries after its publication, then largely forgotten until it was rediscovered by Otto Willmann in the late part of the 19th century.
-Overall, De perenni philosophia wasn't particularly influential, and largely confined to those with a similar orientation to himself.
+Overall, De perenni philosophia was not particularly influential, and largely confined to those with a similar orientation to himself.
 The work was not put on the Index of works banned by the Roman Catholic Church, although his Cosmopoeia which expressed similar ideas was.
 Religious criticisms tended to the conservative view that held Christian teachings should be understood as unique, rather than seeing them as perfect expressions of truths that are found everywhere.
 More generally, this philosophical syncretism was set out at the expense of some of the doctrines included within it, and it is possible that Steuco's critical faculties were not up to the task he had set himself.
 Further, placing so much confidence in the prisca theologia, turned out to be a shortcoming as many of the texts used in this school of thought later turned out to be bogus.
 In the following two centuries the most favourable responses were largely Protestant and often in England.